haguirrear/resume/out/en/Hector_Aguirre_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Led a project to implement real-time push notifications for the ABC News Mobile App covering the 2024 U.S. elections, utilizing Golang, AWS \(Lambdas, SQS, SNS\), and Braze.],[Created a new service to adopt the Disney Plus Video Player across multiple Disney brands \(ABC News, ABC, Natgeo\), integrating various CMSs and orchestrating SSAI \(Server-Side Ad Insertion\).
+    #v(design-highlights-top-margin);#highlights([Created a custom lexer and parser for new shortcodes that editors use to embed media \(such as videos, images, and more\) in articles.
+We validate, parse, and translate those shortcodes into the actual media when serving the story to the webpage or mobile apps.],[Led a project to implement real-time push notifications for the ABC News Mobile App covering the 2024 U.S. elections, utilizing Golang, AWS \(Lambdas, SQS, SNS\), and Braze.],[Created a new service to adopt the Disney Plus Video Player across multiple Disney brands \(ABC News, ABC, Natgeo\), integrating various CMSs and orchestrating SSAI \(Server-Side Ad Insertion\).
 Deployed in AWS using CDK and ECS.],[Built AWS Lambdas to gather publishing metrics, reducing story publication times and enabling data-driven improvements via a custom Grafana dashboard.],[Developed a new CMS object type and corresponding API endpoint to enable “Breaking News” homepages for Disney's Owned TV Brands, extending the ABC News mobile app’s backend capabilities.],[Migrated services from Java\/Groovity \(a custom Groovy-based language\) to Golang, achieving improved performance and deployability on ECS with CDK.],)
   ],
 )